Which of the following reagents could be used to separate the two... | Channels for Pearson+

 Multiple Choice

-Which of the following reagents could be used to separate the two cations from a solution containing Lead (IV) acetate and cesium permanganate?
+Which of the following reagents could be used to separate the two anions from a solution containing magnesium nitrate and cesium hydroxide?

 A